pnlinden/id/aas/2/0/README.md

 ## HasDataSpecification/dataSpecification
  Global reference to the data specification template used by the element.

- [http://admin-shell.io/aas/2/0/HasDataSpecification/dataSpecification](http://admin-shell.io/aas/2/0/HasDataSpecification/dataSpecification) The attribute dataSpecification of the HasDataSpecification class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0
+ [http://admin-shell.io/aas/2/0/HasDataSpecification/dataSpecification](http://admin-shell.io/aas/2/0/HasDataSpecification/dataSpecification) The attribute dataSpecification of the HasDataSpecification class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'

+## HasDataSpecification/embeddedDataSpecification

+ [http://admin-shell.io/aas/2/0/HasDataSpecification/embeddedDataSpecification](http://admin-shell.io/aas/2/0/HasDataSpecification/embeddedDataSpecification) The attribute embeddedDataSpecification of the HasDataSpecification class as defined in 'Details of the Asset Administration Shell - Part 1 - Version 2.0'

 ## HasKind
  An element with a kind is an element that can either represent a type or an instance.
 Default for an element is that it is representing an instance.